VidakM/vidakm.github.io/_posts/2023-12-28-event_driven_startup.md

 {% include figure.html path="assets/blog_images/event_driven_startup/banner_event_driven_startup.png" class="img-fluid rounded z-depth-1" %}

 When basing your service architecture on Event Driven Services, you strive to keep the amount of CRUD operations low and have the services be fully reactive.
-However, depending on the environment, this can be difficult to achieve when deploying a service for the first time. :mailbox_with_no_mail:Event Driven Services
+However, depending on the environment, this can be difficult to achieve when deploying a service for the first time. [(:mailbox_with_no_mail: Event Driven Services)](/blog/2023/event_driven_services/)

 A few startup problems resolve themselves.
 Sometimes the service has no events to consume due to the Event Bus not being available yet.
 The service can also be the first service to be deployed which means it will produce nothing until its dependency services start producing events.
 However, there are a few more complicated scenarios to consider.